element-hq/element-meta/docs/crypto/backup.md

   -  Allows the user to set up recovery (see [Recovery setup](#recovery-setup))
   -  Only shown if recovery isn't yet set up
 - Change recovery key
-  - If a user has lost their recovery key but still has logged-in devices (or has other reasons) they can create a new recovery key
+  - If a user has lost their recovery key (or has other reasons to change it) but still has logged-in devices, they can create a new recovery key
   - Invalidates the previous recovery key(s)
   - Starts a new recovery set up
 - Disable recovery
   - Removes existing key backup and 4S
   - Disables further key backup
   - Informs the user about consequences in a confirmation dialogue
+    - On a new device, the user will not be able to retrieve their message history
+    - If the user loses all of their devices, they'll not be able to get access to their crypto identity.
+      - They will need to rotate it which will be noticeable by other users they communicate with
+      - They will need to re-verify users they have verified before to establish trust again

 ### Recovery
 The recovery process is handled in the [FTUE](https://github.com/vector-im/element-meta/blob/develop/docs/FTUE.md) concept.